kwonus/Quelle/Quelle-AVX.md

 would be shorthand to re-invoke the search specified as:

 eternal power

+*Invoking* command history is very much analogous with *utilizing* a macro.
+Just like a macro, the control settings are saved to provide determinism.
+That means that the current control settings are ignored when invoking command history.
+Just like with macros, the current control settings can be utilizing by adding the %settings::current suffix.
+Example:

+$3  %settings::current

 or we could re-invoke all three commands in a single statement as: